Why do we need mining?

 Australia is a global mining powerhouse with the sector supporting highly paid, highly skilled jobs, sustained national prosperity and stronger regional communities.

 The Australian minerals industry is a major contributor to investment, high-wage jobs, exports and government revenues in Australia.
-Resource exports were worth $221 billion in 2017-18 and are forecast to be approximately $265 billion in 2018-19.
+Resource exports were worth $290 billion in 2019-20.

 How many people work in the minerals industry?